HIGHLY SENSITIVE PEOPLE TEND TO BE....

 It is found equally in Males and Females

-The traits of HS are found equally in male and females, yet we often equate sensitivity in men to a weakness and the traits don't fit with certain gender stereotypes; it can be frowned upon for a man to show his emotions or to cry.
+The traits of HS are found equally in males and females, yet we often equate sensitivity in men to a weakness and the traits don't fit with certain gender stereotypes; it can be frowned upon for a man to show his emotions or to cry.
 Phrases like ‘toughen up’ or ‘be a man’ are commonly used as a way to deny men of being able to connect with the depth of their emotional experience, and this denial of their emotions can be conditioned into them from a young age.
 We live in a fast-paced and often overstimulating world and, as a result, highly sensitive people can find themselves feeling overwhelmed, burnt out and exhausted.
 This is why it is so important to acknowledge that the traits of high sensitivity are real!
 The best way to do this is to explore the scientific research that supports its existence.

 Depth of Processing